Scorpaeninae

-Scorpaeninae is a subfamily of ray-finned fish belonging to the family Scorpaenidae in the order Scorpaeniformes, it includes the scorpionfishes, the lionfishes and turkeyfishes.
+Scorpaeninae is a subfamily of ray-finned fish belonging to the family Scorpaenidae in the order Perciformes, it includes the scorpionfishes.
 They bear venomous spines in the anal, dorsal and pelvic fins which can cause severe pain in envenomated humans.
 The subfamily is distributed in the tropical and temperate seas around the world.

 Genera

-Scorpaeninae is divided into two tribes, the Scorpaenini, which contains 17 genera, and the Pteroini which contains 5 genera:
+The following genera are placed in this subfamily: